drewski3420/MMM-PublicTransit/README.md

 From the JSON response, make a note of the `"global_stop_id"` of your stop.
 It will be formatted as `"ABC:12345"`.
 If you would like to monitor multiple stops, please use multiple instances of this module.

-The free tier is limited to 1500 calls per month, or about one every 30 minutes.
-The display will update every 30 seconds, but the API calls are cached so you may see outdated information.
-To do more frequent API calls during your commute hours for better real-time info, consider setting the `activeHours` configuration value to disable refreshing when you do not need real-time transit times.

-The terms and conditions of the Transit App API requires that the Transit Logo be shown next to the feed.
-Transit App provides a valuable service at no cost and I feel it is a very fair ask.
-However, this code is MIT licensed and 'free' as in freedom, so if you feel very strongly about the logo you may hide it from the configuration file.

 ### Install